David Nofoaluma

-He previously played for the Melbourne Storm on-loan from the Wests Tigers and has played at representative level for the Prime Minister's XIII and New South Wales City.
+He also previously played for the Melbourne Storm and the Wests Tigers and has played at representative level for the Prime Minister's XIII and New South Wales City.
+Nofoaluma is currently the all-time leading tryscorer and the first to reach 100 tries for the Wests Tigers.

 Background

 Nofoaluma was born in Newcastle, New South Wales, Australia.
-He is of Samoan descent.
+He is of Samoan and Serbian descent.

 Nofoaluma played his junior football for the Campbelltown Warriors and Campbelltown Collegians before being signed by the Wests Tigers.
 In 2010, he played for the Australian Schoolboys and also New South Wales U18's team.
 In 2011, Nofoaluma again played for the New South Wales U18's team.
 He played for the Tigers' NYC team in 2011 and 2012, scoring a try as a member of the 2012 Grand Final winning team.
 On 23 May 2012, Nofoaluma re-signed with the Tigers on a two-year contract.

 Playing career

 2013

 In round 10, Nofoaluma made his NRL debut for the Tigers against the South Sydney Rabbitohs on the wing in the 54–10 loss at ANZ Stadium.
 The next week against the North Queensland Cowboys at Leichhardt Oval, Nofoaluma scored a match-winning try as the Tigers prevailed 22–20.
 In his third appearance in round 13 against the Penrith Panthers, Nofoaluma scored two tries in the first half in the 20–18 win.

 In Round 20, Nofoaluma gained attention for a try he scored against the Manly Warringah Sea Eagles.
 Leaping for a Benji Marshall cross-field bomb, Nofoaluma caught the ball before being shoved by Manly winger Jorge Tafua.
 With most of his body in the air over the dead-in-goal line, Nofoaluma managed to place the ball down for what was described as, "arguably the most acrobatic try of the past decade."
 It was awarded the Dally M Try of the Year.
 In total, Nofoaluma scored eight tries from his fifteen appearances in 2013, and was described as, "a revelation on the flank."
 Despite his limited appearances, he was sixth in the competition for tackle-busts throughout the season.
 He was named by Phil Gould as one of the rookies of the year.